systemetric/robocon-website/blog/robocon-2024-review.md

 RoboCon is funded in its entirety by the generous support from a myriad of businesses, so we would like to thank our sponsors: CMR Surgical, Frontier Developments, The Technology Partnership, Redgate and Microsoft.

-For our final thank you, we’d like to show appreciation for our mentors: Will Munns and David Massey, whose support kept us afloat during both the setup and competition phases.
+For our final thank you, we’d like to show appreciation for our mentors: Will Munns, Matthew Smalley and David Massey, whose support kept us afloat during both the setup and competition phases.
 Without them, RoboCon would not exist and their work is invaluable to us.

 Keep an eye on this page for information about RoboCon 2025 in the coming months!
 And remember…